mh-er/SolisLogger/README.md

 ### Solis inverter socket
 The RS485 ModBus is available at the COM port of the Solis inverter.
 The pinout of the Solis S6 Mini inverter is shown below.
 Please check if the pinout is different when using with another version of the inverter.
 A suitable plug type is Exceedconn EC04681-2014-BF.

 <img src="./docs/img/Solis6_SocketPinLayout.png" alt="Solis6 COM Socket Pinout" />

 ### Dash Board
 <img src="./docs/img/SolisLoggerDashBoard.png" alt="Dash Board"  style="height: 423px; width:650px;" />
-Note: Inverter Status 0xE2 means the inverter is not reachable (because of switch-off at night).
+Note: Inverter Status 0xE2 means the inverter is not reachable (because of switch-off at darkness).

 ## Description ##
-On boot, the device provides a local internet access point at 192.168.4.1/config to connect for configuration.
+On boot, the device provides a local internet access point at http://192.168.4.1/config to connect for configuration.
 The initial (default) password is defined in config.h.
 After configuration or a 30sec timeout, the device connects to a local WiFi and provides a small home page at *\<localIP\>/start* to access the Dash Board, the configuration page and to reset the device.